fva22082000/rsschool-cv/cv.md

 # Valera Feofanov

-Phone number: +375-29-1580860
+* Phone number: +375-29-1580860
-Email address: valerafeofanov264@gmail.com
+* Email address: valerafeofanov264@gmail.com
+* vk: @evoproger

 ## About me

-I want to become a front-end developer, and then a full-stack developer in an IT company.
-I love to constantly learn something new and use it in practice.
-I really like programming for the reason that it develops logic and thinking.
+My goal is to get into an IT company as a front-end developer, and then to become a full-stack developer.
+My priorities are high-quality project execution and good feedback from clients or customers.
+My strong point is that I like to learn new things and use them in practice.
+I strive to learn a lot of new things in order to do my job efficiently and quickly.
+My ability is to learn quickly and learn new things.

 ## Skills

 * HTML
-* CSS
+* CSS (SASS/SCSS)
-* programming languages:
 * JavaScript
-* framework:
-	* Bootstrap
-* preprocessor:
-	* SASS
-	* SCSS
-* tools:
-	* git
+* git and github
+* vscode
-	* github
+* figma

 ## Example code